Midlo-Marie/HealthHazards/README.md

-### Project 2 Homework - Story Telling with Data

 ### U. Richmond Data Analytics Bootcamp (November, 2019)

-> In this assignment, Diana A. and Marie C. use all of the analysis and visualization
+> In this assignment, Marie C. and Diana A. use all of the analysis and visualization
 > tools taught thus far to complete a data analytics project and "tell a story"
 > through data.